The following was published in the Courier on Sunday, June 26, 2016.

 WATERLOO — The Cedar Valley’s Leader in Me schools will soon be receiving more support and training locally.

 Leader Valley staff is receiving extensive training and certification from FranklinCovey in two areas as well as adding a new position, according to a news release.
-The opportunity to expand capacity has evolved because of a commitment to Leader in Me shown by the Alliance, regional partners and the community.

 During 2016-17, 21 schools will be supported by Leader Valley, up from 19 during the past year.
 They include schools in the Cedar Falls and Waterloo districts and Cedar Valley Catholic Schools, as well as St. Patrick Catholic School.